inesjesus/subject-independent-eeg/README.md

 # BCI for everyone
-## A subject-independent approach to EEG data
+## A subject-independent approach to EEG data analysis

 * **EDA notebook:** EEG data EDA and preprocessing using MNE and scipy libraries.